turingschool/career-development-curriculum/module_one/feedback_i.md

 ### Deliverable

-You will submit feedback for each of your project partners this module by sending a paragraph of written feedback intended for your partner in a DM to Allison.
-She will review your feedback and send you any follow-up notes before the feedback is passed on to your partner.
+You will submit feedback for each of your project partners this module by sending a paragraph of written feedback intended for your partner in a survey.
+Your feedback will be reviewed and you may be asked to update the feedback before it is passed on to your partner.
 Feedback will also be shared with your instructors.

 Back End: this review will happen *twice* in the module.
 Front End: this review will happen *three times* in the module.